To Prove Four Color Theorem: Perimeter Trace

-Corresponding to a drawing of a wing graph, all vertices are on a straight line.
-The two vertices at the ends of the line are called end-vertices; in wing-1 graph, vertices expose to the side of the line where edges are drawn are called outer-vertices; similarly in wing-2 graph, vertices expose to any side of the line are called outer-vertices; Other vertices are called inner-vertices.
+Corresponding to a drawing of a book-1 graph, all vertices are on the spine.
+The two vertices at the ends of spine are called end-vertices.
+In book-1 graph, vertices expose to the side of the line where edges are drawn are called outer-vertices; Other vertices are called inner-vertices.
 Trivially, end-vertices are always out-vertices.

-Figure~\ref{fig-1}.$a$ displays a wing-1 graph.
-All vertices are on the straight vertical line, edges are at right side of the line. $\{v_1,v_6\}$ are end-vertices, also the only two outer-vertices.
-Figure~\ref{fig-1}.$b$ displays a wing-2 graph.
-Edges are at both sides of the straight line. $\{v_1,v_6\}$ are end-vertices, $\{v_1,v_2,v_6\}$ outer-vertices, and $\{v_3,v_4,v_5\}$ inner-vertices.
+Figure~\ref{fig-1}.$a$ displays a book-1 graph.
+All vertices are on the spine, edges are at right side of the line. $\{v_1,v_6\}$ are end-vertices, also the only two outer-vertices.
+Figure~\ref{fig-1}.$b$ displays another book-1 graph, in which $\{v_1,v_6\}$ are end-vertices, $\{v_1,v_3,v_6\}$ outer-vertices, and $\{v_2,v_4,v_5\}$ inner-vertices.

-To further categorize wing graphs, we consider one side of the straight line as a layer or a plane and the line is the boundary of the layer or plane.
-If at least $x$ layers are needed to draw a graph as no edge crossing, then the graph is a wing-$x$ graph.

 Given a graph $G(V,E)$, a set of vertices $U\subseteq V$ and $|U|=x>0$, if there is a $K_x$ minor in which any vertex $v\in K_x$ is contracted from $S\subseteq V$ and $S\cap U\neq \emptyset$, then we say in $G$ the $K_x$ minor is on $U$.
 If $U'\subseteq V$ and $U\subseteq U'$, we also say there is a $K_x$ minor on $U'$.